The Overlook

 Directions

-CLICK HERE to get driving directions to the Badlands (Moonscape) overlook.
+CLICK HERE to get driving directions to the Moonscape Overlook.

-I would suggest directing yourself to 38°27'5.80"N 110°50'16.64"W and/or downloading the KMZ file above to make sure you don’t get lost.
-Also, if you are gong to shoot sunrise at this location, it would be prudent to scout out the location the day before to find the composition that works for you.
-Driving to this location for the first time in the middle of the night might end up being frustrating.
+If you plan to shoot sunrise at this location, it’s a good idea to scout it out the day before to find a composition that works for you.
+Driving to this location for the first time in the middle of the night could be frustrating.

 Photography Tips

-From this location, there are several compositions you may consider (with different angles, focal lengths and foregrounds).
-For this reason, you may want to either scout out the location the day before or arrive a half hour or so before sunrise to find the spot that works for you.
-If possible, try to find the right location to include the side (right) walls as they start to illuminate.
+From this location, you can explore several compositions by varying your angles, focal lengths, and foregrounds.
+To make the most of your shoot, consider scouting the location the day before or arriving about half an hour before sunrise.
+This will give you time to find the spot that works best for you.
+If possible, try to position yourself to include the right side walls as they begin to illuminate.

-The sky and the side wall will illuminate at different times, so you may need to blend them together in post processing.
+Keep in mind that the sky and the side wall will light up at different times, so you may need to blend them together during post-processing.

 EXIF Data